j-fu/LessUnitful.jl/docs/src/index.md

 In order to be effective, this needs to be called before any invocation of  [Unitful.upreferred](https://painterqubits.github.io/Unitful.jl/stable/conversion/#Unitful.upreferred), and as a consequence, before any invocation of macros or functions from the LessUnitful package.

+Due to [this issue](https://github.com/PainterQubits/Unitful.jl/issues/545) for Julia 1.8 it is advised to evaluate at least one of the unit factors from LessUnitful immediately after calling `preferunits`.

 Moreover, while it is convenient to use e.g. [`@unitfactors`](@ref) in the global scope of a package, it is important to understand that values in global scope are evaluated  *during precompilation* and cannot be influenced by [Unitful.upreferred](https://painterqubits.github.io/Unitful.jl/stable/conversion/#Unitful.upreferred).